thecml/kubernetes-on-arm/README.md

 # Get info about your machine and Kubernetes version
 kube-config info

-# Build an nginx image
-kube-config build luxas/nginx

-# Make an replication controller with our image
+# Make an replication controller with an image
 # Hopefully you will have some minions, so you is able to see how they spread across hosts
+# The nginx-test image is a nginx server serving only one message: "<p>WELCOME TO NGINX</p>"
-kubectl run my-nginx --image=luxas/nginx --replicas=3
+kubectl run my-nginx --image=luxas/nginx-test --replicas=3

 # See that the nginx container is running
 docker ps